Skip to main content

 Athlete's foot (tinea pedis) — fungal infection between toes

-our board-certified provider, evaluates fungal skin infections via photo and video assessment, with particular attention to lesion morphology, distribution, and the clinical hallmarks of each tinea subtype.
-The characteristic annular morphology of tinea corporis, the interdigital maceration of tinea pedis, and the perifollicular hypo/hyperpigmented macules of tinea versicolor are typically distinguishable via high-quality photographs, enabling confident clinical diagnosis and treatment initiation without the need for KOH prep or culture in most cases.
+Your board-certified provider evaluates fungal skin infections via photo and video assessment.
+The focus is on how the lesions look, where they appear, and the clinical hallmarks of each tinea subtype.
+The ring shape of tinea corporis, the softened skin between the toes of tinea pedis, and the patchy spots of tinea versicolor are usually clear in high-quality photos.
+In most cases, this allows confident diagnosis and treatment without a KOH prep or culture.

 Fungal Infections We Treat Online